hendrikmelse/smart_home/services/README.md

 Services make sure that everything that should be running is running.

-These are hard linked in the `/etc/systemd/system` directory.
+These are symlinked in the `/etc/systemd/system` directory.